mathdio/data-scraping-project/README.md

 ## 🛠️ Built with
 <a href="https://docs.python.org/3/" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" alt="Python" /></a>

+## 🎯 Used skills
+- Data and files scraping;
+- Files manipulation;
+- Software testing.

 ## 🏁 Getting started
 ### 🐍 Installing Python 3
 You will need Python 3 in order to run the application.
 You can see how to install it [here](https://wiki.python.org/moin/BeginnersGuide/Download).